skip-mev/feemarket/README.md

 * State: `0x02 |ProtocolBuffer(State)`

-### BaseFee
+### GasPrice

-BaseFee is the current base fee.
-This is denominated in the fee per gas unit.
+GasPrice is the current gas price.
+This is denominated in the fee per gas unit in the base fee denom.

 ### LearningRate